BharatPe initiates criminal proceedings against Ashneer Grover & wife, claims Rs 88.6 crore

-BharatPe has initiated criminal proceedings against Madhuri Jain Grover, wife of fintech unicorn, BharatPe’s co-founder, Ashneer Grover.
+BharatPe has initiated criminal proceedings against fintech unicorn, BharatPe’s ousted co-founder, Ashneer Grover and his wife, Madhuri Jain Grover.
 Business Today reached out to the company for a comment.
 The spokesperson confirmed the development and said, “BharatPe has initiated civil and criminal action against erstwhile Co-Founder and Managing Director, Ashneer Grover, former Head of Controls, Madhuri Jain Grover, and other connected parties of their family for various claims, including misappropriation of company funds.”

 However, the spokesperson also added that since the matter is sub judice, the company cannot comment any further.
 “We have full faith in the courts and authorities and are confident that justice will be done.”